Windows Essentials: Windows Live Essentials 2009 (Wave 3)

 The Windows Live Installer application was significantly updated with the subsequent "Windows Live Wave 3" release of applications, with the new inclusion of Windows Live Movie Maker (beta) and Microsoft Office Outlook Connector to its suite of products.
 On October 29, 2008, it was announced at the Professional Developers Conference 2008 that Windows Live Installer would be renamed as Windows Live Essentials, and would be integrated into Windows 7 to allow users to download the included Windows Live applications.
 However, the Windows Live Essentials applications will not be "bundled" with the Windows 7 operating system.
 This should allow more frequent updates to the Windows Live Essentials applications outside of major operating system releases.

 On December 15, 2008, the "beta refresh" versions of Windows Live Essentials applications were released.
 This release included many changes since the previous beta release based on user feedback.
 A significant visual change in this release was the introduction of new application icons which added a common design theme to all the Live Essentials applications.
 The words "beta" were removed from most of the build numbers.
 On January 7, 2009, the "beta refresh" versions were released as the final versions, with the notable exception of Windows Live Movie Maker.

 Microsoft updated Windows Live Essentials Wave 3 on February 13, 2009 and again on August 19, 2009, when Windows Live Movie Maker was released out of beta and significantly updated with additional features since the beta version released in December 2008.
 The final build number was 14.0.8117.0416.

 After the release of Windows Live Essentials 2011, which dropped support for Windows XP, Windows Live Essentials 2009 was renamed to Windows Live Essentials for Windows XP and was made available for Windows XP users to help maintain the product user base.
+Some applications, such as Windows Live Movie Maker, were not included with Windows Live Essentials for Windows XP.